Petrovac Montenegro Travel Guide

 Apartments with kitchen facilities are ideal for longer stays.
 They have the amenities of home.

-When planning to stay for several weeks or months, especially in the off-peak or low season, consider asking for a long-stay discount directly with property owners.
-This can greatly lessen overall costs.
+If planning to stay for multiple weeks or months, especially during the shoulder or low season, consider asking for a long-stay discount directly with property owners.
+This can considerably lessen overall costs.

 Having a kitchen for self-catering is a major benefit for prolonged visits.